 Welcome to The Week In Russia.

-I'm Steve Gutterman, the editor of RFE/RL's Russia Desk.
+I'm Steve Gutterman, the editor of RFE/RL's Russia/Ukraine/Belarus Desk.

 Every Friday, I dissect the key developments in Russian politics and society over the previous week and look at what's ahead.
-Subscribe here.
+To receive The Week In Russia newsletter in your in-box, click here.

 Here are some of the key developments in Russia over the past week and some of the takeaways going forward.